idenisovs/timesheet/docs/issues.md

 Add search field to find a issue by specific keyword.

 ## Completed

+### Issue name to daily overview (2024-03-01)

+Daily Overview Modal should get the issue names.
+That was one of purposes why I made the whole Issue thing here.

 ### Add possibility to remove the issue (2024-03-01)